 The literature I found, aside from those on attachment parenting, rarely addressed a room-sharing situation.
 Back when my son slept in a mini-crib or a cosleeper near the bed, he would still sense and smell me, and wound up in my bed for part of the night.
 I would tire from pulling his increasingly heavy body over the rail, and I had trouble falling back asleep, often losing hours staring at the ceiling.
 Plus, as I struggled with milk supply while nursing him as an infant, cosleeping paired with night-nursing helped.
 Everything I read also typically excluded single mothers – often it would be recommended that the other parent (also assumed to be a husband) put the baby to bed in order to teach independent sleep or wean the baby.
 I do not have another person to put my son to bed, and reading these materials often made me feel like something was wrong or lacking in my situation, rather than empowering me.
 I found myself having to cull together what might work for us from various resources, and make a list of tactics I could implement.

-We all know that reality is not so neat, organised, or planned as the books describe; life takes us for loops, and the pandemic was the straw that nearly broke the camel's back.
+We all know that reality is not so neat, organized, or planned as the books describe; life takes us for loops, and the pandemic was the straw that nearly broke the camel’s back.
 During the pandemic, all of my plans and schemes, as for many of us, fell to the wayside.
 Under the pressure to keep up and the accelerated exhaustion, I found I had no choice but to do what worked right now, so I had to make sure we were both healthy and rested, and nursing to sleep just worked.
 Now there are nearly no tears, and both of us get oxytocin flowing which helps us drift off into a peaceful, if sometimes interrupted, sleep.

 Image Source: Bethanie Hines

 So cosleeping and nursing just work for us.
 I continue to enjoy our little cocoon, nearly two years after beginning, and I have adjusted to less-than-profound sleep.
 I still have to stay up late nights to work, often, and this is what ruins my restfulness more than anything.
-But waking up to my son beside me beaming, seeking to nurse, and cuddling, is my favourite part of my day.
+But waking up to my son beside me beaming, seeking to nurse, and cuddling, is my favorite part of my day.
 And it has gotten easier, over time, which confirms for me that the benefits have outweighed the costs.

 Being in shelter-in-place, along with my son making the leap into toddlerhood during this time, leads him to ask to nurse more often throughout the day for comfort.
 It is a bonding practice which I intend to continue until he no longer wants to.
-During a particularly bewildering time in our world, when we cannot go out or socialise with others, nor see our family, including his father and grandparents, it is comforting to return to this primal bond that reminds us of our belonging together.
-At times, when he becomes very impatient about something he wants or I notice a tantrum brewing, offering the breast gives him a little pause of happiness and calm – it's as though he gets a dose of a love serum to help him manage the moment.
-Though I'm not producing a lot of milk, I also know that he is able to benefit from the immunity boosters and nutrients that breastmilk contains.
+During a particularly bewildering time in our world, when we cannot go out or socialize with others, nor see our family, including his father and grandparents, it is comforting to return to this primal bond that reminds us of our belonging together.
+At times, when he becomes very impatient about something he wants or I notice a tantrum brewing, offering the breast gives him a little pause of happiness and calm – it’s as though he gets a dose of a love serum to help him manage the moment.
+Though I’m not producing a lot of milk, I also know that he is able to benefit from the immunity boosters and nutrients that breastmilk contains.

 During a particularly bewildering time in our world, it is comforting to return to this primal bond that reminds us of our belonging together.